-3 Section 149 of the Equality Act 2010.
+2 Section 149 of the Equality Act 2010.

-4 Applies to all protected characteristics.
+3 Applies to all protected characteristics.

-5 Applies to age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation
+4 Applies to age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation

-6 As per 6 above.
+5 As per 6 above.

-7 The Equality Act 2010 (Specific Duties) Regulations 2011
+6 The Equality Act 2010 (Specific Duties) Regulations 2011

-- Objective setting the nature and weighting of performance objectives agreed during a teacher's appraisal should be non-discriminatory and should provide teachers with an equal opportunity to access pay progression.
-This consideration requires particular attention to be given to whether individual teachers may face barriers to the achievement of objectives that relate to a protected characteristic.
-This will have implications for the training of appraisers and for the moderation of the appraisal arrangements at the school; - Pay progression criteria the nature and degree of challenge of pay progression criteria should be considered to avoid indirect discrimination. - Recommendations and decisions on teachers' pay progression the outcomes should be recorded and reported, taking account of the profile/characteristics of those who are granted pay progression and those who do not receive pay progression; - The nature and scale of pay progression of teachers at the school in particular, where some teachers receive accelerated pay progression (e.g. doublejumping), the governing body should look at the profile/characteristics of the teachers concerned as against other teachers not in receipt of accelerated progression; - The training of appraisers all managers should understand and implement the PSED; - The training of appraisees all teachers should understand the school's policy and procedures to fufil the PSED and be able to identify how this is being applied in their own case. - The moderation of the appraisal arrangements at the school these must ensure that the PSED is fully met and allow for modification of initial outcomes to ensure that discrimination does not occur; - Appeals both in terms of teachers accessing the appeals process and the outcome of pay appeals at the school.
+- Recommendations and decisions on teachers' pay progression the outcomes should be recorded and reported, taking account of the profile/characteristics of those who are granted pay progression and those who do not receive pay progression; - The nature and scale of pay progression of teachers at the school in particular, where some teachers receive accelerated pay progression (e.g. double-jumping), the governance board should look at the profile/characteristics of the teachers concerned as against other teachers not in receipt of accelerated progression; - The training of appraisers all managers should understand and implement the PSED; - The training of appraisees all teachers should understand the school's policy and procedures to fulfil the PSED and be able to identify how this is being applied in their own case. - The moderation of the appraisal arrangements at the school these must ensure that the PSED is fully met and allow for modification of initial outcomes to ensure that discrimination does not occur; - Appeals both in terms of teachers accessing the appeals process and the outcome of pay appeals at the school.

 It is good practice for schools to record what steps they undertake to avoid discrimination, before and at the time that they develop policy and take decisions, and monitor the effectiveness of those steps in eliminating discrimination - they should also keep these under review on a continuing basis.
 Equality monitoring is the most effective and efficient method of identifying potential inequality in workplace policies and procedures.
-The Equality and Human Rights Commission (EHRC) has published a considerable amount of information to help employers undertake equality monitoring.
+The Equality and Human Rights Commission (EHRC) has published a considerable amount of information to help employers undertake equality monitoring (see links on page 59 of this document).
 Once potential inequalities have been identified, schools should take steps to amend arrangements in order to avoid discrimination.
-On-going equality analysis can assist schools in identifying any potential inequality and would help demonstrate that the school is attempting to eliminate discrimination and advance equality etc. A breakdown of pay decisions according to each protected characteristic (where applicable) would provide an initial snap-shot.
+Ongoing equality analysis can assist schools in identifying any potential inequality and would help demonstrate that the school is attempting to eliminate discrimination and advance equality etc. A breakdown of pay decisions according to each protected characteristic (where applicable) would provide an initial snap-shot.
 Comparisons year-on-year would then show trends and may identify potential discriminatory practices or procedures.